amerson8/eersteProject/README.md

-Dit is mijn eerste project.
+Dit is mijn tweede project.
 En hier is mijn toevoeging.